Fresh Fun Flavor

 Onions, peppers, and plant based meat cooking in a pot.

-4.)
-Once peppers and onions are cooked through reduce heat to medium/low and stir in vegan "beef" crumbles.
-Cook for 4-5 minutes more.
+Reduce heat to medium-low and stir in your vegan “beef” crumbles.
+Cook 4–5 minutes to warm through.

 Corn, beans, tomatoes, onions and peppers in a pot.

-5.)
-Add in beans, corn, tomatoes, and taco seasoning and stir with a large spoon.
-Allow to simmer on low heat while you prepare the sauce.
+Pour in the black beans, corn, diced tomatoes, and taco seasoning.
+Stir everything together with a large spoon and let it hang out over low heat while you make the sauce.

 Ingredients for the cream sauce in a blender cup ready for blending.

-A cream sauce in a blender all blended up and ready to add to the main dish.
+A cream sauce in a blender all blended up and ready to add to thevegan southwest chili.

-7.)
-Blend on high for 60 seconds or until completely smooth.
+Blend on high for about 60 seconds, or until the sauce is silky and completely smooth.

-8.)
-Pour the sauce into the pot and stir to combine everything.
+Add the creamy cashew salsa sauce to the pot and stir to combine.

-9.)
-Continue to simmer until heated through, about 5 minutes.
-Taste and adjust salt if needed for preference.
-Serve with a variety of toppings!
+Simmer uncovered for about 5 minutes to thicken.
+Taste and adjust seasoning if needed.
+Serve with your favorite toppings!
 See Topping Ideas below.

-Two bowls of southwestern chili with some tomatoes, green chilis, and chips.
+Two bowls of vegan southwest chili with some tomatoes, green chilis, and chips.

 🥑 Topping Ideas